harsh432004/attendance-system-app/README.md

 ---

+# 📋 Code of Conduct

+We are committed to creating a welcoming and inclusive environment for all contributors.
+By participating in this project, you agree to adhere to the following guidelines:

+1. **Respectful Communication:** Be respectful and courteous to others.
+Harassment or discriminatory behavior will not be tolerated.
+2. **Constructive Feedback:** Provide constructive feedback and be open to receiving it.
+3. **Inclusive Environment:** Embrace diversity and encourage everyone to contribute, regardless of background or experience level.
+4. **Collaboration:** Collaborate with others to solve problems, share knowledge, and improve the project.
+5. **Stay Professional:** Keep discussions relevant to the project and refrain from inappropriate content.

+---

 ## 📖 Fun Fact
 This project is perfect for college projects and hackathons and demonstrates the practical application of advanced technologies like facial recognition.